Creative Writing Diploma

 Program of Study:

-Students are required to complete a minimum of 24 credit hours of course work, including at least 15 credit hours from the following:
+Students are required to complete a minimum of 24 credit hours of course work, selected from the following: